It was only a matter of time until the Finest Day Out crew descended upon Chorlton and my word – it’s a biggie.

 Electrik, 559 Wilbraham Rd, Manchester M21 0AE

-Coming out of Electrik, grab yourself a Steak Bake from Gregg’s and take a left at the traffic lights.
+Head back on yourself and take a right at the traffic lights.
 On the way up Barlow Moor Road you’re going to encounter a few places to nip in and check out including The Beagle…

 A favourite among many of the local cool cats in Chorlton, The Beagle certainly must be doing something right because it’s been around for ages and there always seems to be a sizable crowd in there enjoying the copious amounts of drink and food on offer.
 The food is a bit of a weird one, having a bit of a Mexican slant, but it certainly won’t let you down when you’re hungry – especially the brunch.
 It must also be noted that the greenhouse style terrace out front is a brilliant place to sit and watch Chorlton go by outside – and it doesn’t matter what the weather is like – it’s always nice, toasty and relaxing in there.